 Solar Panel Brands

-There are too many solar panel brands out there, each claiming to be the best and it is quite difficult for us to know which one is the best in terms of technicalities.
-To make this process less complicated, we recommend that you first narrow down solar panel brands to the top 5 brands which have the most volume according to *BNEF's guide.
+There are too many solar panel brands out there, each claiming to be the best and while it is relative, to a certain extent, the truth is that there isn't a uniform measurement across the board when it comes to listed sale prices.
+To make this process less complicated, we recommend that you first narrow it down the top 5 brands which have the most volume, according to Bloomberg New Energy Finance (BNEF)* guide.

 *BNEF is Bloomberg's research arm that provides insight, data and news on the latest trends and transformation of the clean energy sector.
 BNEF aims to provide differentiated transparency via thorough analysis of these solar panels and how bankable they are.
-Thereafter, releasing a tiered list of bankable solar panels quarterly.
+BNEF releases a tiered list of bankable solar panels quarterly.

 Warranty Support & Choice of Solar Installer

-Solar Installers have all sorts of gimmick to attract you to buy their panels.
+Solar installers have all sorts of sales packages as a way to attract you to purchase their panels.
 Some might say it would be better to get solar panels that are produced in the region as this makes warranty claims less cumbersome.
 This might not necessary be the case If you purchase solar panels that have been proven to last and perform.
 This is the reason why we advise consumers to focus on the brands on the top of BNEF's list.
 In fact, installers usually have already factored in the cost of warranty support in their proposals.
-Installers come and go, and even manufacturing facilities get closed down as companies move their operations abroad.
-We advise you to choose a solar installer that is here to stay for the long run as they will be able to assist you if you experience any issue with your solar system, years down the road.
+Installers come and go, and even manufacturing facilities are not forever, as companies can move their operations abroad.
+We advise you to choose a solar installer that is here to stay for the long run as they will be able to assist you if you experience any issues with your solar PV system after the installation, or even a few years down the road.